jharmn/api-standards/api-style-guide.md

 When a sub-resource is a one-to-one relationship with the parent resource, the name should be a singluar noun.
 As often as possible, that single resource should always be present (i.e. does not respond with 404).

-The sub-resource should be owned by the parent resource; otherwise this sub-resource should probably be promoted to it's own resource collection, and relationships represented with sub-resource collections in the other direction.
+The sub-resource should be owned by the parent resource; otherwise this sub-resource should probably be promoted to its own resource collection, and relationships represented with sub-resource collections in the other direction.
 Sub-resource singletons should not duplicate a resource from another collection.

 If the singleton sub-resource needs to be created, PUT should be used, as the operation is idempotent, on creation or update.
 PATCH can be used for partial updates, but should not be available on creation (in part because it is not idempotent).